Orpington chickens are one of the most popular breeds, but when someone sees a lavender one, they’re instantly mesmerized.

 Giving the chickens plenty of space to roam can also prevent them from getting sick.
 Too many chickens in a small space will make them not as healthy and happy as they could be.
 Also, avoid getting their chicken coop wet.
 Too much water could cause unhealthy bacteria to build up in their space.

 While it’s not a health problem, it’s important to keep your chickens safe from predators too.
 Foxes, coyotes, and bobcats will scoop up chickens if given the chance.
 Make sure your chickens are safely secured at night to prevent a wild animal from making them into a snack.

 How Much Do Lavender Orpingtons Cost?

 Lavender Orpingtons are a bit more expensive than your typical chick since they’re more uncommon.
 Females can cost anywhere from $10 to $45 per chick.

 Yet, males are often more affordable, sometimes costing as little as $5 per chick.
-Like most chickens, you can get a discount if you buy large quantities of chicks at once.
+Like most chicken breeds, you can get a discount if you buy large quantities of baby chicks at once.

 Lavender Orpingtons are easy chickens to care for, but you still need to be prepared before welcoming them into your space.
 If you’re looking for a chicken that can produce a lot of eggs per year, a Lavender Orpington might be the right choice for you.

-Many people also choose these chickens due to their friendly nature and adaptability.
+Many people also choose Lavender Orpington chickens due to their friendly nature and adaptability.
 Before purchasing a Lavender Orpington, make sure you have more than enough space for them to roam, along with enough resources to provide them with basic needs.